aardappel/lobster/lobster/docs/source/command_line_usage.md

 -   the directory for writing files: the same as auxiliary on desktop platforms, but often a special directory on mobile platforms.

-Additionally, if any of these folders contains an "`include`" directory, it will load source code from there as well.
+Additionally, if any of these folders contains a "`modules`" directory, it will load source code from there as well.

 Any of the Lobster builtin commands that load data files specify paths relative